 Elf on the Shelf Rules: How to Do Elf on the Shelf for the First Time + Free Printable

-While this may sound like a lot of work, there are some easy ways to get started with Elf on the Shelf (without feeling overwhelmed or stressed).
+While this may sound like a lot of work, there are some easy and fun ways to get started with Elf on the Shelf (without feeling overwhelmed or stressed).

 - Elf on the Shelf Rules: How to Do Elf on the Shelf for the First Time + Free Printable